ado120/alexander_blog/README.md

 ### To-Dos
 1. Fix footer (CHECK)
-2. Create Basic Landing Page/Link to blog in navbar
+2. Create Basic Landing Page/Link to blog in navbar (JPEG picture is not working)
 3. Post design
 4. Implement text formatting for posts with code/links
 5. Syntax highlighting added, but need to fix display of it
+6. Make categories have an href to all posts with that category